jacob-leider/CSDS-391/hw1/README.md

 Grading will be on the distinctness of your queries and how well each is designed to test specific aspects of intelligence.
 Be sure to explain your reasoning behind your choices.

-Queries:
+#### Queries:

-1. Q "List the first three numbers between 1 and 2"
+Q "List the first three numbers between 1 and 2"

-   - A "The first three numbers between 1 and 2 are:
+A "The first three numbers between 1 and 2 are:

    1.1, 1.2, and 1.3.

    There are infinitely many numbers between 1 and 2, so you can select any set of three numbers between them."

-3.
+Q:

 4.